 Although Riva Grill offers a sophisticated menu, it might be best known for a deliciously intoxicating concoction known as the Wet Woody.
 The Woody’s slogan, “Drive ‘em hard and put it away wet,” is the inspiration behind a long menu of Woody variations, all complete with bawdy descriptions that’ll have you blushing as you order.

 Still, you can get a Wet Woody for almost half the normal price during happy hour and all-day on Tuesdays.
 Strong cocktails, fair prices, flawless views and a sense of humor?
 They’ve got it going on.

-3. Outpost Brewing, Basecamp Hotel
+3. South of North Brewing, Basecamp Hotel

 - $3 off most draft beers

 Does the perfect beer garden exist?
 Let South of North Brewing be the one to show you that yes, yes it does indeed.
 Although technically a part of Basecamp Hotel, South of North more than earns its rank as a South Lake Tahoe mainstay.

 The energy here is high, with effortless mountain vibes to match the rest of Basecamp’s rooms and common spaces.
 If you’re staying at Basecamp, this happy hour is a no-brainer.
 You can literally roll out of bed and onto a barstool.
 And if you’re not staying there?
 Well it’s still a no-brainer.

 There’s fire pits, Adirondack chairs, cafe lights and cornhole.
 It’s dog-friendly, a quick walk from the casinos and honestly, just cute as shit.
 It delivers on pretty much everything you’d expect from a mountain brewery hangout.
 And to think we haven’t even gotten to the bratwursts and live music yet…

 - $7 specialty cocktails, $6 wine by the glass